 - Information for Candidates

 - Preparing to sit your exams

 - Warning to Candidates

-- o Unauthorised Items Guidance
+- Unauthorised Items Guidance

-- Coursework
+- o Coursework

 - Written Examinations

 - On-Screen Examinations

-- Non-Examination Assessments
+- o Non-Examination Assessments

-- o Social Media Guidance
+- Social Media Guidance

-- AI Guidance
+- o AI Guidance

-- o Privacy Notice
+- Privacy Notice

 We are duty-bound to formally report any matters relating to malpractice to the relevant exam board.
-It is essential that your daughter hands her mobile phone or any other electronic devices to the Exams Team prior to each exam or stores it in a secure place (changing room 4) or locker.
+It is essential that your daughter hands her mobile phone or any other electronic devices to the Exams Team prior to each exam or stores it in a secure place (changing room 5) or her locker.